• Skip to primary navigation

 Navid Tahvildari

 BS in Civil Engineering, Amirkabir University, Tehran, Iran; MS in Civil Engineering, Sharif University, Tehran, Iran.
 Ph.D. dissertation: Nonlinear interactions between long waves in a two-layer fluid.
 Graduated December 2011.
-Status: Assistant Professor, Department of Civil and Environmental Engineering, Old Dominion University, Norfolk, VA.
+Status: Associate Professor, Department of Civil and Environmental Engineering, Florida International University, Miami, FL (starting Spring 2025).
 Research web site at Old Dominion University.

 Texas A&M Engineering Experiment Station Logo